Tropical update: Flood concern along Gulf Coast; two Atlantic systems to watch

-Nicholas is one of several systems swirling about the western hemisphere, with at least two other areas to watch in the Atlantic.
-Both could become named storms but currently pose only a low risk of any direct impacts to the United States mainland or territories.
+Nicholas is one of several systems swirling about the Western Hemisphere, with at least two other areas to watch in the Atlantic.
+Both could become named storms but currently pose only a low risk of any direct impacts to the U.S. mainland or territories.

 Mid-September traditionally marks the historical peak of Atlantic hurricane season, and the oceans are cooking up plenty of activity.
 Tropical storms and hurricanes have produced about 20 percent more energy than average by this point in the season.
 Researchers at Colorado State University project near- to above-average hurricane activity over the next two weeks.